 COVID-19: Gilead in talks to expand global supply of drug remdesivir

-REUTERS: Gilead Sciences Inc said on Tuesday (May 5) it was in discussions with chemical and drug manufacturers to produce its experimental COVID-19 drug remdesivir for Europe, Asia and the developing world through at least 2022.
+FOSTER CITY, California: Gilead Sciences said on Tuesday (May 5) it was in discussions with chemical and drug manufacturers to produce its experimental COVID-19 drug remdesivir for Europe, Asia and the developing world through at least 2022.

 The drug manufacturer did not disclose details about the companies.